 “And insurance dinosaurs have one advantage: data”

 It is an interesting situation: you have an entire industry under existential threat sitting on an absurdly underused asset, namely the vast historical records.
-Meanwhile, the startups and disrupters are doing their best with what they have and are all in a land-grab mode in order to get the same proprietary advantage: more data than anyone else.
+Meanwhile, the startups and disrupters are doing their best with what they have and are all in a land-grab mode to get the same proprietary advantage: more data than anyone else.

 I have some background in the Insurance industry, most recently in private medical insurance, with responsibility for commercially exploiting data and insights, and I despair of the incumbents’ ability to change.
 I see isolated instances of genuine innovation but rarely a systematic and sustained approach.
-The old habits are just to difficult to change.
+The old habits are just too difficult to change.